 What Emergency Service Scanner Products Have You Tried?

 There are other viable solutions on the market.
 Which do you prefer most?
 What do you like about it and why?
 Your input is invited.
-Post an article!
+Leave a comment!